Kevoulee/landscape/PITCHME.md

 ## CryptoPunks

 * The CyptoPunks are 24x24 pixel art images, generated algorithmically
-* There are 10 000 unique collectible charaters with proof of owership stored on teh Ethereum blockchain
+* There are 10 000 unique collectible charaters with proof of owership stored on the Ethereum blockchain
-* Most are punky-looking characters, but there are a few rarer types mixed in: Apes, Zombies and Aliens
-* Every punk has their own profile page that shows their attributes as well as their ownership/for-sale status.
-* Cryptopunks uses a similar system to ERC20 tokens-  the officialt webiste descibes them as "almost ann ERC20 token"
+* Cryptopunks uses a similar system to ERC20 tokens-  the official webiste descibes them as "almost ann ERC20 token"
-* However, none of the other methods are the same as ERC20 tokens because you’re not transferring a simple balance, but need to reference which specific punk you want to transfer.

 +++